DRUNK DRIVING AND DRUGGED DRIVING IN NEW ZEALAND

 Because your alcohol tolerance can change depending on things like whether you’ve eaten or are tired, whether you’re male or female, whether you’ve just been playing sport or to the gym … the fact is many people don’t know exactly what their safe limit is and reaching the limit comes sooner that you realise.

-Even at the legal limit, you’re twice as likely to have a drunk driving crash than before you started drinking.
+Even at the legal limit, you’re twice as likely to have a car accident or car crash than before you started drinking.

-- A recent NZ Drugs Foundation survey found that 70% of drug users report driving under the influence of cannabis or prescription stimulants.
+- A recent NZ Drugs Foundation survey found that 70% of drug users report under the influence of driving with cannabis or prescription stimulants.

 - Research carried out by the Institute of Environmental Science and Research also found that around a quarter of all drivers and motorcyclists killed in road crashes were found to have cannabis in their system - with or without other substances.